Film Festival Premiere Status Explained: World, International, Country and Regional Premieres

 Premiere status describes whether and where a film has had its first public screening.
 For festival strategists, it is a critical planning tool: many of the world's leading short film festivals require or strongly prefer films that have not yet screened publicly, either at another festival or online.

-The stakes are real.
-Based on Miralot's analysis of over 5,500 festival competitions across 80+ countries, festivals that mandate world or international premiere status include a disproportionate share of the most career-defining competitions on the circuit.
+Based on Miralot's analysis of over 5,500 festival competitions across 80+ countries, festivals that mandate world or international premiere status include a disproportionate share of the most career-defining competitions on the circuit, for both short and feature films.

-And with the active festival life of a short film typically capped at 2 to 2.5 years, getting your premiere strategy right from day one is not optional.
-It is essential.
+And the windows are finite.
+The active festival life of a short film is typically capped at 2 to 2.5 years.
+Features face their own pressures: VOD, theatrical, and sales obligations that can close the festival window faster than expected.
+Getting your premiere strategy right from day one is essential.

 The 4 Premiere Types Every Filmmaker Needs to Know